BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Download our Free Quick and Easy Guide to the Grand Canyon’s 4 Areas!

-If you want to get into the Canyon from the Village, you’ll need to access the popular Bright Angel Trail.
+If you want to actually get into the Grand Canyon from the Village, you’ll need to access the popular Bright Angel Trail.
 The views are incredible, but don’t take it lightly!
-It’s steep and brutal.
+The climb out is steep and brutal.

 If you want to stay in the Grand Canyon Village but don’t want to spend the money on El Tovar, here are four more affordable alternatives.

-Of these, the Bright Angel is the oldest and has the most charm.
+Of these, the Bright Angel Lodge is the oldest and has the most charm.
 But you don’t actually stay in the lodge; you stay in nearby cabins.
+It’s the most affordable lodging offered within the park.
+I stayed here and loved being able to roll out of bed and watch the sunrise.

 The others are newer, built to accommodate increasing tourists, are farther away from the rim, and have much less charm.